1. When using the Ray Tracing Effect:

 - Projected Reflections: Not very accurate on any surface but renders very fast.

-Materials with Reflectivity and Gloss will reflect the local environment.
+Materials with a suitable level of Reflectivity, and Gloss or low Roughness (Lumion 2023), will reflect the local environment.
 This creates a much more accurate and defined reflection on any surface.
 This setting is a lot faster to render than Planar Reflections in the Reflection Effect but slightly slower to render than Projected Reflections.
 The reflection can apply to any surface as well as to planar surfaces.

 Please note that the following objects, effects and materials are not visible in SpeedRay Reflections due to technical limitations: